ON THIS PAGE:

 In a chart of the best-selling titles issued by Books for Students (a major British company supplier of books to both schools and libraries), the Dracula paperback reached the number-one position during the Christmas term of 1979.
 The paperback fell to 15th the following Spring, and by the Summer term, the book had dropped out of the chart altogether.

-The annuals – which were printed in Holland – each contain a mixture of strip and text stories, games, puzzles, pin-ups and profiles of the actors, illustrated with photos from the TV series.
+The annuals – printed in Holland – each contain a mixture of strip and text stories, games, puzzles, pin-ups and profiles of the actors, illustrated with photos from the TV series.
 The specific stories contained within each volume are listed below:

 - Gold Smugglers (Hardy Boys comic strip)